 Lilly does not sponsor healthcare professionals or otherwise provide educational funding for the purpose of rewarding or incentivising past, current or future prescribing practices.
 To view our sponsorship policy, please click here.

-Lilly is committed to working with Europe-based patient advocacy organisations for the benefit of patients in a way that is true to the EFPIA Code of Practice and Lilly's integrity in business policy.
+Lilly is committed to working with European-based patient organisations for the benefit of patients in a way that is true to the EFPIA Code of Practice and Lilly's integrity in business policy.
 Lilly takes its commitment to transparency seriously.
-Since 2009, Lilly has published an annual register of Europe-based patient groups that have received either financial or significant non-financial support from Lilly.
+Since 2009, Lilly has published an annual register of European-based patient groups that have received either financial or significant non-financial support from Lilly.

 To view details of the financial or significant non-financial support that Lilly has provided to European-based patient organisations, please visit our European site at www.lillypad.eu

 Payments to Healthcare Organisations are published via a centralised industry website, www.disclosureuk.org.uk, from June 2016.
 Lilly has also been publishing this data in the UK since 2012.

 For information on Lilly's Grants and Donations application process, please click here.